Ban-Zhan/ComplexHeatmap-reference/book/01-introduction.md

 There are also several internal classes:

 - `SingleAnnotation` class: defines a single row annotation or column annotation.
+The `HeatmapAnnotation` object contains a list of `SingleAnnotation` objects.
 - `ColorMapping` class: mapping from values to colors.
+The color mappings of the main matrix and the annotations are controlled by `ColorMapping` class.
-- `AnnotationFunction` class: construct user-defined annotations.
+- `AnnotationFunction` class: constructs user-defined annotations.
+This is the base of creating user-defined annotation graphics.

 **ComplexHeatmap** is implemented under **grid** system, so users need to know basic **grid** functionality to get full use of the package.